 Posted: 14 December, 2016.
 Written by Mark

 The Government have this afternoon published the outcome of the consultation on reforms to the RHI mechanism.
 Read the Full Consultation Response.
-All changes will be made effective Spring 2017.
+All changes will be made effective spring/summer 2017.

 - Solar thermal has been reintroduced to the RHI (both domestic and non-domestic).